truenas/documentation/content/SCALETutorials/Datasets/ManageQuotas.md

 Click in the field to view a list of system users including any users from a directory server that is properly connected to TrueNAS.
 Begin typing a user name to filter all users on the system to find the desired user, then click on the user to add the name.
 Add additional users by repeating the same process.
-A warning dialog displays if there are not matches found.
+A warning dialog displays if there are no matches found.

 To edit individual user quotas, click anywhere on a user row to open the **Edit User Quota** screen where you can edit the **User Data Quota** and **User Object Quota** values.